2/7/2025

 Dear Farmington River Families,

 The report card includes multiple measures of a school’s performance – more than just MCAS scores.
-It represents a new way of looking at school performance, by providing information on student achievement, teacher qualifications, student learning opportunities, and more.
+It represents a new way of looking at school performance by providing information on student achievement, teacher qualifications, student learning opportunities, and more.

 Report cards are designed to be useful tools for everyone connected to our school.
 Families can use the information to have meaningful conversations with us about what the school is doing well and where there is room for improvement.
 Community and education leaders can use the information to better understand how to support students and our school.

-You will notice on our report card that our MCAS performances improved in 2022.
+piloting new ELA curriculum across grades, participating in the newly awarded PRISM Grant with Gateway RSD, increasing funding early literacy-focused PD, adding more comprehensive/robust student assessment tools and adding a reading consultant/literacy coach.
 We encourage you to become involved in helping us improve our school.
 We see parents as critical partners in the success of our students and school, and we are grateful for your continued support.

 Finally, if your child attends a school that receives federal Title I funds, you also have the right to request the following information about the qualifications of your child’s classroom teachers:

-• Whether your child’s teacher is licensed in the grade levels and subject areas they teach,
+Whether your child’s teacher is licensed in the grade levels and subject areas they teach,

-• Whether your child’s teacher is teaching under an emergency license or waiver,
+Whether your child’s teacher is teaching under an emergency license or waiver,

-• The college degree and major of your child’s teacher, and,
+The college degree and major of your child’s teacher, and,

-• Whether your child is provided services by paraprofessionals and, if so, their qualifications.
+Whether your child is provided services by paraprofessionals and, if so, their qualifications.

 Sincerely,